pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/Optimization/Establishing-Limit-of-Blank-Detection-Quantification.md

+---
+layout: default
+title: Establishing Limit of Blank/Detection/Quantification for your assay
+parent: Optimization
+nav_order: 2
+has_children: true
+---

 # Establishing Limit of Blank/Detection/Quantification for your assay

-Owner: Paulius Baltrušis

 To ensure the robustness and reliability of your ddPCR assay, it is critical to define and validate key analytical parameters, such as the **Limit of Blank (LoB)**, **Limit of Detection (LoD)**, and **Limit of Quantification (LoQ)**.
 These metrics are foundational for accurate assay interpretation, particularly in applications such as rare mutation detection, pathogen quantification, or low-abundance target analysis.